In this article, you will find instructions on how to reset the Volvo service light (also known as maintenance reminder).

 - Installation is in reverse order of removal.
 Always use a new ETM gasket.

-If you are still experiencing problems after you repair your Volvo ETM module, read the fault codes via the Diagnostic Port located under the dashboard.
-To get a better understanding of the problem, use a Volvo specific scanner instead of a generic OBD2.
+If you are still experiencing problems after repairing your Volvo ETM module, read the fault codes via the Diagnostic Port located under the dashboard.
+To better understand the problem, use a Volvo specific scanner instead of a generic OBD2.

 A sticker color can be used as a rule of thumb.
 Units with white stickers will require programming, also called ETM Reload, after installation.